RazielMoesch/FireDetector/README.md

 ## Requirements

-torch==1.13.1: PyTorch for Torch tools
+torch==1.13.1: PyTorch, for Torch tools

-torchvision==0.14.1: TorchVision for computer vision
+torchvision==0.14.1: TorchVision, for computer vision tools

-matplotlib==3.7.0: Matplotlib for visualization
+matplotlib==3.7.0: Matplotlib, for visualization

 Pillow==9.4.0: Pillow, for image manipulation

+opencv-python==4.5.5.64: OpenCV, for live inference

+numpy==1.21.6: NumPy, for manipulating tensors to better be used by other libraries

 ## License